henryascend/ISERS/README.md

 1. run the server: run `run python server.py`

 2. connect the smartphone with the sever: type in the IP address and port number of the sever in the `Streaming Mode`, `Start` to stream the emotion analytical results.
+The results are stored in the `faceImages` folder.